 23:45 hrs Departure for Jodhpur

 Jodhpur, the former capital of the Marwar Empire in the East of the desert Thar, resembles a green oasis with trees, plants and artificially designed lakes.
-The color of the houses gives Jodhpur the surname “blue city“.
-Originally, the color blue symbolized the membership to the caste of the Brahmins.
+The color of the houses gives Jodhpur the name of the “blue city“.
+Originally, the color blue symbolized membership of the caste of the Brahmins.
 The blue color also acts as an aid in the defense of mosquitoes.
-Already from far away, the historic fort enclosure of Mehrangarh Fort falls in the eyes, which was built on a 360-foot-high sandstone hill.
+Already from far away, you will see the historic fort enclosure of Mehrangarh Fort which was built on a 360-foot-high sandstone hill.
 The large palaces in the interior of the fort are impressive examples of architectonic architecture.

-Jodhpur, the second largest city of Rajasthan, was founded in 1459 by Rao Jodha, the chief of the Rathore clan of the Rajputs.
-The entire city is surrounded by a mighty ten kilometers long stonewall, having eight gates leading to the inner part of the city.
+Jodhpur, the second-largest city of Rajasthan, was founded in 1459 by Rao Jodha, the chief of the Rathore clan of the Rajputs.
+The entire city is surrounded by a mighty ten-kilometer long stonewall, having eight gates leading to the inner part of the city.
 After an extensive city tour, a princely lunch waits for you in the Heritage Palace hotel.
 In the afternoon, the “Palace on Wheels” travels on to Bharatpur, which is a haven for twitchers.

 07:00 hrs Arrival in Jodhpur